-Why you need to remove half of the things on your CV now
+Why you need to remove half of the things on your CV right now.

 Picture 172